Skip to main content

 Request routing

-Each deployment gets a dedicated subdomain: https://model-{model_id}.api.baseten.co/.
-The URL path determines which deployment handles the request.
-Requests to /production/predict go to the production environment, /development/predict goes to the development deployment, and you can also target a specific deployment by ID or a custom environment by name.
-From the URL path, Baseten resolves the environment and routes the request to an active replica.
-If the deployment has scaled to zero, Baseten starts a replica and parks the request until the model loads.
-The caller receives the response regardless of whether the model was warm or cold-started.
-Engine-based deployments serve an OpenAI-compatible API at the /v1/chat/completions path, so any code written for the OpenAI SDK works without modification.
+Each model gets a dedicated subdomain: https://model-{model_id}.api.baseten.co/.
+The URL path selects the deployment that handles a request. /production/predict targets the production environment, and /development/predict targets the development deployment.
+You can also target a deployment by ID or an environment by name.
+Baseten resolves the target from the URL and routes the request to an active replica.
+If the deployment has scaled to zero, Baseten starts a replica and holds the request until the model loads.
+The request uses the same endpoint whether the replica is warm or cold-started.
+Engine-based deployments expose an OpenAI-compatible API at /v1/chat/completions.
+Use the OpenAI SDK with the deployment’s base URL and a Baseten API key.
 Custom model deployments use the predict API, which accepts and returns arbitrary JSON.
 For long-running workloads, async requests return a request ID immediately.
-The request enters a queue managed by an async request service.
+An async request service queues the request.
 A background worker then calls your model and delivers the result through a webhook.
 Sync requests get priority when capacity is tight, so background work doesn’t starve real-time traffic.

 Autoscaling

 Baseten’s autoscaler matches replica count to in-flight request load, keeping each replica below its concurrency target.
-Scale-up is immediate.
-When the average load over the autoscaling window (default 60 seconds) crosses the target utilization (default 70%), the autoscaler adds replicas, up to the configured maximum.
-Scale-down is deliberate.
-When load drops, the autoscaler waits one scale_down_delay (default 900 seconds), then halves the excess replicas.
-The timer resets, and the cycle repeats until the deployment reaches its target size.
-This staircase pattern prevents thrashing when traffic briefly dips and recovers.
+When average load over the autoscaling window (60 seconds by default) crosses the target utilization (70% by default), the autoscaler adds replicas up to the configured maximum.
+When load drops, the autoscaler waits for scale_down_delay (900 seconds by default), then removes excess replicas at a pace capped by max_scale_down_rate (half of running replicas by default).
+The timer resets after each reduction, and the cycle repeats until the deployment reaches its target size.
+This staged reduction prevents scaling changes in response to brief traffic dips.
 Set min_replica to 0 for scale-to-zero: the deployment incurs no GPU cost when idle, but the next request triggers a cold start.
 Set min_replica to 1 or higher to keep warm capacity ready, trading cost for lower latency.

-The slowest part of a cold start is loading model weights, which can reach hundreds of gigabytes.
-Baseten addresses this with the Baseten Delivery Network (BDN), a multi-tier caching system for model weights.
-When you first deploy, BDN mirrors your model weights from the source repository to Baseten’s own blob storage.
-After that, no cold start depends on an upstream service like Hugging Face or S3.
-When a new replica starts, the BDN agent on the node fetches a manifest for the weights, downloads them through an in-cluster cache (shared across all replicas in the cluster), and stores them in a node-level cache (shared across replicas on the same node).
-Identical files across different models are deduplicated, so a fine-tune that shares most weights with the base model only downloads the delta.
-Subsequent cold starts on the same node or in the same cluster are significantly faster than the first.
-Container images use streaming, so the model begins loading weights before the image download completes.
+Loading model weights can dominate cold-start time, especially when weights reach hundreds of gigabytes.
+The Baseten Delivery Network (BDN) caches model weights across storage, clusters, and nodes.
+On the first deployment, BDN mirrors model weights from the source repository to Baseten storage.
+Later cold starts do not depend on the original Hugging Face, S3, or GCS source.
+When a replica starts, the BDN agent fetches a weight manifest, downloads files through a cache shared by the cluster, and stores them in a node-level cache.
+BDN deduplicates identical files across models, so a fine-tune that shares files with its base model downloads only the difference.
+Later cold starts on the same node or cluster can reuse cached weights.
+Container image streaming also lets the model begin loading weights before the image download completes.
 BDN serves training jobs the same way.
 Mount weights and training data into your training container from any supported source, and BDN caches them so subsequent jobs start faster.

 Environments and promotion

-Every model starts as a development deployment with scale-to-zero and live reload, configured for fast iteration.
-When the model is ready for production traffic, promote it to a named environment like production, staging, or canary.
+Use a development deployment with scale-to-zero and live reload for fast iteration.
+When the model is ready for stable traffic, promote an immutable deployment to a named environment, such as production, staging, or canary.
 Each environment has its own stable URL, autoscaling settings, and metrics.
 Promoting a new deployment swaps it in for the previous one and inherits the environment’s autoscaling settings.
 The endpoint URL stays constant when you promote, so your application code doesn’t need to change.
 Baseten demotes the previous deployment and scales it to zero, so you can roll back by re-promoting it.
+Promotion reuses the image the deployment was already built with, so it never rebuilds or re-pulls your base image.
+Rollback works the same way: re-promoting a previous deployment reuses its existing image.
 To skip the development stage, push directly to an environment with truss push --environment staging.
 Only one promotion can be active per environment at a time, which prevents conflicting updates.
 See Deployment concepts for the full set of resource and CI/CD options.
+These pieces work the same whether you deploy an existing model or train a new one, so the path from prototype to production stays consistent.